Our customers have been hired by:

 - Use numbers to show your achievements whenever possible.

-Also, make sure you’re not making your cover letter too long: The Perfect Cover Letter Length in 2019
+Also, make sure you’re not making your cover letter too long: The Perfect Cover Letter Length.

 5. Explain why you want in